Making Products that people use

 November 2019 | A federal court in Georgia approved the consent decree for the interim remedy and found the agreement to be fair, reasonable, and in the public interest. |

-2020 | Hercules expanded forest habitat certified by WHC and continues to monitor nesting birds, pollinators, and forest habitat while taking care of the wildflower field. |
+2020 | Hercules expanded forest habitat certified by WHC and continues to monitor nesting birds, pollinators, mammals, and forest habitat while taking care of the wildflower field. |

 2020 | Hercules added more grassland habitat to WHC program while monitoring birds, reptiles, amphibians, and pollinators. |

-November 2020 | EPD renewed the Brunswick facility's hazardous waste permit, for 10 years.
+2020 | EPD renewed the Brunswick facility's hazardous waste permit, for 10 years.
 The permit recognizes that hazardous wastes are no longer being stored at the Brunswick facility. |

 2021 | Hercules completed design of the interim remedy chosen by EPA for the outfall ditch.
-The remedy will involve capping the existing ditch (where some residual contamination remains) and rerouting the ditch to the south. |
+The remedy involves capping the existing ditch (where some residual contamination remains) and rerouting the ditch to the south. |

 2021 | Hercules completed remediation of contaminated soils at key locations around the Brunswick facility.
 Vapor intrusion mitigation systems were installed at various buildings on-site.
 EPD approved Hercules’ plan for source area groundwater treatment; Hercules proposed groundwater treatment plans to EPD for the eastern edges of the facility. |